woojoo666/arcana-notes/notes8.md

 * so it seems like anytime you want to prevent pass-through, just use a function call

+* pass-through is nice for when you want to add tags while creating a clone

+		foo: bar(10, 20, #mytag: "hello")

+	can be shorthand for

+		foo: bar(10, 20)
+		foo <: #mytag: hello

+* can't really do so with a function call

 * if function calls are so common